Combinatorics of Beacon-based Routing in Three Dimensions: A Lower Bound for Beacon based Routing

 \section{A Lower Bound for Beacon\hyp{}based Routing}

-We now want to show a lower bound for the number of beacons needed to route within polyhedra with a tetrahedral decomposition.
-To do this we first show a different lower bound proof for two dimensions which can then be easily applied to three dimensions.

-As shown by Biro et~al.~\cite{Biro:Combinatorics_beaconbased_routing:13}, \(\floor*{\frac{n}{2}}-1\) is not only an upper but also a lower bound for the necessary number of beacons in simple polygons.
-The idea for the following construction is similar to the one used by Shermer~\cite{Shermer:combinatorial_bound_beaconbased:15} for the lower bound for beacon\hyp{}based routing in orthogonal polygons.
-We first show the construction of a class of spiral\hyp{}shaped polygons for which we will then show that \(\floor*{\frac{n}{2}}-1\) beacons are needed for a specific pair of points.
+Our next goal is to obtain a lower bound for the number of beacons needed to route in three-dimensional polyhedra.
+We first give an alternative proof for the lower bound of $\floor*{\textfrac{n}{2}} - 1$ beacons for routing in two dimensions.
+Our construction is similar to the one by Shermer~\cite{Shermer15} for orthogonal polygons.
+We present a family of spiral\hyp{}shaped polygons for which we will then argue that $\floor*{\textfrac{n}{2}} - 1$ beacons are needed for routing between a specific pair of points.